Smoothing discrete Morse theory: Main results

 \subsubsection{Caveat: Many barycentric subdivisions might be required}

 The previous method suggests that, for every PL triangulation $M$, there exists an integer $r = r(M)$ such that $\sd^r M$ admits perfect discrete Morse functions.
 This is true for spheres, but not for arbitrary manifolds: Many manifolds cannot admit perfect (smooth or discrete) Morse functions, for example if they have torsion in homology.
 (See also Corollary \ref{cor:li} below.)
 Moreover, even for spheres, there is no universal integer $r$ such that, for every PL triangulation $M$, $\sd^r M$ admits perfect discrete Morse function.
-This is best seen using knot theory:

 \begin{prp}[Lickorish~\cite{Lickorish}, cf.~also Benedetti--Ziegler~\cite{BZ}] For each integer $r \ge 0$ and for every integer $d \ge 3$, there is a PL $d$-sphere $S$ such that $\sd^r S$ minus any facet is not collapsible. \end{prp}